wp-plugins/huzzaz-video-gallery/readme.txt

 1. Fully responsive to fill any containing element it is placed in, even blog posts
 1. Automatically paginates when you choose the # of videos you want show on a page

-To save your video collections and use the Huzzaz Graphical User Interface, sign up for a FREE Huzzaz account [here](http://huzzaz.com/beta/join)
+Sign up for a FREE Huzzaz account [here](http://huzzaz.com/beta/join) to save your video collections and use the Huzzaz Graphical User Interface

 Features: